radiantmythx/codex-arpg/README.md

 Icons can be assigned like the existing `chaos_orb.tres` under `resources/items/currency/`.

+### Item Instances and Equipment Slots
+Items picked up from the world are now duplicated so their affixes are unique per instance.
+This prevents crafting on one item from modifying every copy of the same resource.
+When placing `ItemPickup` scenes manually, mark the exported `item` resource as **Local To Scene (Unique)** in the inspector to avoid shared references.

+`EquipmentManager` supports multiple slots of the same type.
+Calling `set_slots(["weapon", "offhand", "armor", "helmet", "ring", "ring"])` creates two independent ring slots.
+Inventory equipment slots automatically receive an index, but it can be overridden in the editor if a specific ordering is required.
+Ensure ring slot `InventorySlot` nodes have `is_equipment` checked and `slot_type` set to `"ring"`.

 ### Displaying Affixes
 Hovering over an item tag in the world or over an inventory slot now shows the item's affixes in its tooltip.